mufpga/MicroFPGA/tutorials/mm_java_python.md

 #### Micro-Manager 1.4.23

 Note that Micro-Manager 1.4.23 does not allow selecting the default baud rate.
-Therefore refer to the "[Change the communication baudrate](changing_baudrate.md)" tutorial.
+Therefore, refer to the "[Change the communication baudrate](changing_baudrate.md)" tutorial.